dotnet/dotnet-monitor/documentation/kubernetes.md

 In addition to its availability as a .NET CLI tool, the `dotnet monitor` tool is available as a prebuilt Docker image that can be run in container runtimes and orchestrators, such as Kubernetes.

-For Dockerfiles and repository information, see [Running in Docker](./docker.md)
+For Dockerfiles and repository information, see [Running in Docker](./docker.md) For a Docker Compose sample, see [Running in Docker Compose](./docker-compose.md)

 ## Non-root considerations